 1. Build your credit score higher:

 Applying for an unsecured loan with a credit score of 750 or more is always beneficial.
 This is because a higher credit score makes you more financially credible in the lender’s eyes.
 However, if you have a low credit score because you haven’t made timely repayments on your existing loans, credit card payment or due to an error in your credit report or you have too many on-going loans, it’s best that you improve it before applying for a personal loan.
-Higher the credit score will help you to get higher amount of personal loan at lowest interest rate.
+Higher the credit score will help you to get a higher amount of personal loan at the lowest interest rate.